 Certain risk factors increase the chance that a baby will be infected.
 They include:

-Breaking or leaking of the amniotic sac earlier than 37 weeks gestation
+Breaking or leaking of the amniotic sac before 37 weeks of pregnancy

-Breaking of the amniotic sac more than 18 hours before labor begins
+Breaking of the amniotic sac more than 18 hours before labor starts

 Fever during labor